What other names is Saw Palmetto known by?

 Possibly Ineffective for...

 - Enlarged prostate (benign prostatic hyperplasia; BPH).
 There is conflicting and contradictory research about the benefits of saw palmetto for prostate symptoms.
-Some research has shown that saw palmetto might modestly improve symptoms such as going to the bathroom at night in some men.
-But higher quality and more reliable research seems to indicate that saw palmetto has little or no benefit for reducing these symptoms.
+Some research has shown that saw palmetto might modestly improve symptoms such as going to the bathroom at night in some men with BPH.
+However, higher quality and more reliable research seems to indicate that saw palmetto has little or no benefit for reducing these symptoms.
 Any benefit is modest at best.

 Insufficient Evidence to Rate Effectiveness for...